-Diversity in the supply chain has increasingly become important and reflects a growing concern that disadvantaged groups are not being given access to supply chains.
+Supply Diversity is growing in importance and reflects a growing concern that disadvantaged groups are not being given access to supply chains.

 There are positive outcomes associated with supply diversity, including for example innovation through the entrance of new products, services, and solutions; access to multiple channels from which to procure goods and services; and it drives competition (on price and service levels) between the company’s existing and potential vendors.

-Adopt the attitude that a drive towards a more diverse supply chain will open up opportunities and your organisation will gain.
+Your organisation will gain from a drive towards supply diversity, with new opportunities opening from actions proposed within this article.
 Why not make procurement the catalyst for placing your organisation at the forefront of challenging stereotypes.